axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Migrate 8.0.x to 8.0.12
 ------------------------

-When a task is finished, Portal could show a link to case details in Global Growl.
+1. When a task is finished, Portal could show a link to case details in Global Growl.
 Due to this new feature, PortalStart.mod file is changed.
 If you have customized this process in your project, copy new PortalStart from Portal Template to your project and re-apply your customization.

+2. Since 8.0.12, user favorite process has multiple names for supported languages in application.
+Therefore you must run a migration process by the following steps:

+   - Deploy :download:`MigrateUserProcessToMultilingual.iar <documents/MigrateUserProcessToMultilingual.iar>` project to your Ivy application.
+This project requires ``PortalKit`` to run.

+   - Run ``Start Processes/MigrateUserProcess/MigrateUserProcess.ivp`` to migrate all favorite processes in your application.

 Migrate 8.0.7 to 8.0.8
 ----------------------